Daniel-Choe/To-Do-App/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The application was created using MERN (MongoDB, Express, React, and Node) stack.

+This project requires MongoDB installed on a local system.

+To run this application, please follow the steps below:

+In a Node terminal, point to the parent directory of the application.
+Execute "npm install".
+On completion, execute "npm start".

+In a seperate Node terminal, point to the parent directory of the application.
+Execute "npm install".
+On completion, execute "node server".**

+** If you have nodemon installed, execute "nodemon server" instead.

+Next task:
+Create deletion functionality.

 ## Available Scripts

 In the project directory, you can run: